 How to plan a trip to Berlin in winter

-Prepare yourself to polar temperatures, get covered with a warm and nice coat, scarf and gloves, you will need in Berlin.
-You will never be prepared to visit Berlin in winter, especially if you are coming from Southern or West Europe.
-Berlin is one of the coldest capitals of Europe, the blizzard is hard to sustain if not used to.
+Prepare yourself to polar temperatures, get covered with a warm and nice coat, scarf and gloves you will need in Berlin.
+You will never be prepared to visit Berlin in winter, especially if you come from Southern or West Europe.
+Berlin is one of the coldest capitals of Europe; the blizzard is hard to sustain if not used to.

 Apart from that, Berlin in winter will be a blast.
 You will never experience places like that in winter, the Christmas Market, the vibes of the hidden clubs of the nightlife Berlinese scene.